 What are some of the best ways to get active in student life and make friends?

 Participate in student clubs, study groups, intramural events, and activities organised by your dorm residence.
-Social events for foreign students are frequently held by your school's international student office, where you may meet others who have also relocated to Canada to study and are seeking for friends.
+Your school's international student office frequently holds social events for foreign students.
+Where you can meet others who have also relocated to Canada to study and are seeking friends.

 How do you achieve academic success?